Maurice L. Colvin III, Founder/President

 Deshawna Colvin is an entrepreneur, organization development professional, motivational speaker, and community developer.
 She is married to Maurice L. Colvin, III and they have four children.

 Deshawna earned an Associate’s degree in Psychology in 2009 from Axia College.
 She graduated from the University of Phoenix in 2011 with a Bachelor’s degree in Psychology.
 She received her Masters in Management through the University of Phoenix in 2015.

 Deshawna Colvin has worked in various positions from data entry, dispatcher, training coordinator, financial analyst, to administrative assistant.
 In 2012, she found her niche at Texas A&M University-Corpus Christi as a Program Manager for SOAR, a Title-V federally funded grant, working with first generation, low income, minority STEM undergraduates.
 She served as a career development specialist, developed and executed workshops and seminars, oversaw the youth program, and managed all community outreach through events, website, or other marketing efforts.
-Currently, she is the Assistant Director for Project GRAD at Texas A&M University-Corpus Christi, Title-V federally funded grant.
+As Assistant Director for Project GRAD, she oversaw a summer bridge for incoming Islanders who wished to get a jump start on college and planned engagement events.
+Her most recent position is the Communications Coordinator for the Office of the Provost and Vice President for Academic Affairs.

 Her drive has led her to acquire determination, independence, initiative, and an urge to be proactive in her daily life.
 Through group settings or intimate conversations, she hopes to reach into the lives of those around her regardless of their age, socioeconomic class, or culture; and to shine a little light on what could be the next best decision or opportunity in their life.
 Her goal is to continue providing opportunities for personal, educational, and professional development to others.